 However, even before his death Johnetta worked to dissuade people from drinking and driving.

-Years before, Johnetta had outfitted her pub with several precautions to make sure her customers don’t drive home from the bar intoxicated years.
+Years before, Johnetta had outfitted her pub with several precautions to make sure her customers don’t drive home from the bar intoxicated.
 The phrase “Be Responsible” hangs underneath the name of the pub’s sign and a breathalyzer hangs on a wall in the bar.
 She and her bartenders will even drive customers home when they’ve had too much to drink.

 Despite Johnetta’s years of determination to not let her customers get behind a wheel drunk, she felt like life took an ironic turn when she lost her son to a drunk driver.